 Graduation Rate is calculated based on ESSA High School Graduation Rate guidance found here.
-Students are reported at the school where students attend (home school).
+Students are reported at their home school.
 The cohort is based on the number of students who enter Grade 9 for the first time, adjusted by adding into the cohort any student who transfers in later during Grade 9 or during the next three years and subtracting any student from the cohort who transfers out, emigrates to another country, transfers to a prison or juvenile facility, or dies during that same period.
+It is the proportion of graduates from a specific cohort to the total number of students in that cohort.